 We take a great deal of care in structuring our guide teams.
 Below are some of the roles the guides perform to give you an idea of the skills they have and areas they cover on tour.
 On your tour there will be 1 guide per 6 guests and they will cover these skill sets between them.

-Tour Leader: A highly experienced guide (10+ years) with intimate knowledge of the tour and the areas it goes through.
+Tour Leader: A highly experienced guide (10+ years) with an intimate knowledge of the tour and the areas it goes through.
 Responsible for the group and for their team.

-Cultural Experts: Whether it be gastronomic delicacies, vineyards, crafts, myths or legends, our guides are chosen who know the areas you are travelling through well.
+Cultural Experts: Whether it be gastronomic delicacies, vineyards, crafts, myths or legends, our guides know the areas you are travelling through well.
 They are either from there or have guided there for a number of years.
 We always have a linguist for each different country we go through which ensures for a smooth operation.

 Genuine Cyclists: No guide rides with us who is not genuinely in love with the bike.
-We are not saying they have to be fanatical but they are all highly experienced and exceptional bike handlers.
+We are not saying they have to be fanatical, but they are all highly experienced and exceptional bike handlers.

 Motivators: All of the guides, ducking back and forth through the group will keep you motivated along the journey.
 It might involve making a daily plan over breakfast of how much or which part of the day to ride, or giving you advice and training on how to tackle a certain challenge.
-This is a must-have skill for all our guides and through years of experience know how best to help you to achieve your goals.
+This is a must-have skill for all our guides and through years of experience, they know how best to help you achieve your goals.

 Moral Support: There are no more enthusiastic people you want to ride with than our team.
-Yes our tours are challenging, but also doable.
+Yes, our tours are challenging, but also doable.
 We strive to make every part of it as smooth and supportive as possible to give you the best chance of finishing the tour as you want to, or in many cases surprising you with achieving more than you’d ever hoped for.
 See some of our testimonials who have felt this about us…………..

 In terms of everyday tipping in restaurants and hotels we have got that covered.
 However, we work in an industry in which tipping of the guides is standard and as such we suggest that if your guides have done a good job that you tip them at the end of the tour.
 We appreciate that different cultures have different ideas on what constitutes a reasonable tip, so to give you an idea, most tours get tipped between 5-10%.
 Saying this, we don't suggest a set figure.
 We pay our guides well and remind them to consider tips as an added bonus rather than to expect them.
 However, we employ fantastic guides who are known to give well above their duties, so if you feel they have done a good job, please show your appreciation.
 We leave it completely at your discretion as to how much.